-1.1 This Merchant Shipping Notice is associated with The Fishing Vessels (Code of Practice) Regulations 2017 No. 943.
+1.1 This Merchant Shipping Notice is associated with The Fishing Vessels (Code of Practice) Regulations 2017 No. 943 and the Merchant Shipping (Work in Fishing Convention) Regulations 2018 No.1106.
 It sets out the full text of the Code of Practice for the Small Safety of Fishing Vessels of less than 15m Length Overall (the Code).
-This Code comes into force on 23 October 2017.
+This original version of this Code came into force on 23 October 2017 and this Amendment comes into force on 31 December 2018.